 - failure to comply with rigorous privacy regulations and security practices.

-Key features of successful on-demand medical mobile apps
+Key medical app features of successful on-demand medical mobile apps

-Developers are constantly looking for new ways to improve applications.
+Developers are constantly looking for new ways to improve mobile medical apps.
 A crucial aspect of medical mobile apps is their ability to collect and analyze patient health information from several different medical devices.
-This often requires a wide range of potential features and can be challenging when developing the app.
+This often requires a wide range of potential features and can be challenging during mobile medical app development.

 Only 11% of medical apps currently on the market offer patients the most desirable functionalities.
 These include the ability to: